TopChiller can design and manufacture all types of chillers for you

 Make sure of a good quality water supply.

-Pressure Gauges: Check refrigerant side the high pressure and low-pressure value which is indicating in gauge.
+Pressure Gauges: Check refrigerant side the high pressure and low-pressure value which is indicated in gauge.

 During installation try not to turn it on.
 Make a total visual check of the Chiller for possible damage during installation.